Pompeo lashes out at journalist; NPR defends its reporter

 Pompeo claimed in a statement that the incident was “another example of how unhinged the media has become in its quest to hurt” President Donald Trump and his administration.
 Pompeo, a former CIA director and Republican congressman from Kansas who is one of Trump's closest allies in the Cabinet, asserted, "It is no wonder that the American people distrust many in the media when they so consistently demonstrate their agenda and their absence of integrity.”

-In making such a personal attack on a journalist, he is following the lead of Trump, who has repeatedly derided what he calls “fake news” and ridiculed individual reporters.
+It is extraordinary for a secretary of state to make such a personal attack on a journalist, but he is following the lead of Trump, who has repeatedly derided what he calls “fake news” and ridiculed individual reporters.
 In one of the more memorable instances, Trump mocked a New York Times reporter with a physical disability.

-In Friday’s interview, Pompeo responded testily when Kelly asked him about Ukraine and specifically Marie Yovanovitch, the U.S. ambassador in Kyiv whose ouster figured in Trump’s impeachment.
+In Friday’s interview, Pompeo responded testily when Kelly asked him about Ukraine and specifically whether he defended or should have defended Marie Yovanovitch, the U.S. ambassador in Kyiv whose ouster figured in Trump’s impeachment.

+“I have defended every State Department official," he said.
+"We've built a great team.
+The team that works here is doing amazing work around the world ...
+I've defended every single person on this team.
+I've done what's right for every single person on this team.”

+This has been a sensitive point for Pompeo.
+As a Trump loyalist, he has been publicly silent as the president and his allies have disparaged the nonpartisan career diplomats, including Yovanovitch, who have testified in the impeachment hearings.
+Those diplomats told Congress that Trump risked undermining Ukraine, a critical U.S. ally, by pressuring for an investigation of Democrat Joe Biden, a Trump political rival.

 Pompeo, in his statement, did not deny shouting at Kelly and did not apologize.
 Instead, he accused her of lying to him when setting up the interview, which he apparently expected would be limited to questions about Iran, and for supposedly agreeing not to discuss the post-interview meeting.

-He ended his statement by saying, “It is worth nothing that Bangladesh is NOT Ukraine.”

-Kelly said Pompeo, after the interview, asked whether she thought Americans cared about Ukraine and if she could find the country on a map.
+Kelly said Pompeo asked whether she thought Americans cared about Ukraine and if she could find the country on a map.

 “I said yes, and he called out for aides to bring us a map of the world with no writing,” she said in discussing the encounter on “All Things Considered.”
 “I pointed to Ukraine.
 He put the map away.
 He said, ‘people will hear about this.’”